Doctoral studies offers a good mix of guidance and freedom

 What do you think about the University of Gothenburg and the city of Gothenburg?

-Having started my PhD during the COVID-19 pandemic, I can only say that the university’s internet tools seem to work well.
-People are nice, open, and supportive.
-The city is cool, (cold and nice), and the living conditions are, once housing is found, quite good.
+Having started my Ph.D. during the COVID-19 pandemic, I can only say that the university’s internet tools seem to work well.
+People are friendly, open, and supportive.
+The city is cool (cold and nice), and the living conditions are quite good once housing is found.
 I’d suggest building a third bridge across the river, but that may be beyond the scope of this interview…

 What plans do you have after the dissertation?

-Right now, I’m just happy that I’ve started a PhD that I like.
-I can imagine to study all the questions raised during the PhD when I’ve completed it.
-Alternatively, I could also very well imagine leaving academia after some years or at least combining it with some work in other fields, where people are less skeptical about your newest results that you’re so enthusiastic about.
+Right now, I’m just happy that I’ve started a Ph.D. that I like.
+I can imagine studying all the questions raised during the Ph.D. when I’ve completed it.
+Alternatively, I could also very well imagine leaving academia after some years or at least combining it with some work in other fields, where people are less skeptical about the newest results that you’re so enthusiastic about.

 If you were to encourage somebody to apply for doctoral studies, which attractive, strong features would you emphasize?

 People should be enthusiastic about what they do.
-Research tends to own both professional and private life, meaning that I even read about right-populism during leisure time.
-However, this also means that there is sometimes too much overlap between work and private life.
+Research tends to own both professional and private life, meaning that I even read about right-populism during my leisure time.
+However, this also means there is sometimes too much overlap between work and private life.
 I’d emphasize interest, a good personal structure, creativity, and persistence.
-And it is important that you don’t take criticism too serious: people will always criticize your work, but this doesn’t mean they criticize you.
-A good dose of self-enhancing strategies is an asset to enjoy this amazing field.
+And you mustn’t take criticism too seriously: people will always criticize your work, but this doesn’t mean they criticize you.
+A good dose of self-enhancing strategies is an asset to enjoying this amazing field.